alannatai/IoU2/README.md

 ## About

-Welcome to the webapp that allows people to keep track of their expenses and save time calculating how much money each other owes another.
+Welcome to the webapp that allows people to keep track of their expenses and save time calculating how much money to pay one another.

 ## Home Page